 The updated version of Razer’s 15-inch laptop has all the power you need for VR with an 8-core, 10th-gen Intel processor and GeForce RTX 2080 discrete graphics.
 It also has a killer 4K OLED display that’s perfect for buyers who don’t want to compromise an inch.
 Rounding out this excellent gaming machine is 16GB of RAM, a 512GB SSD, and Thunderbolt 3 connectivity along with HDMI and USB-A ports.

-The downside to all this power and the great display is short battery life.
+The downside to all this power and the great display on the Razer Blade 15 is short battery life.
 You’ll want to make sure it’s plugged in before you start any VR gaming sessions.
-Even more, gaming laptops running strictly on a battery typically throttle performance to reduce the power draw and heat, so your RTX 2080 won’t perform as expected until you plug the power supply back in.
+Even more,

 MSI GS65 Stealth-006

 This version of MSI’s Stealth laptop comes with GeForce RTX 2060 graphics, 16GB of RAM, and 512GB of SSD storage.
 Add in the 9th-gen Intel Core i7 processor with overclocking up to 4.1GHz, and you have a machine that’s absolutely ready for your VR headset.
 The 15.6-inch HD display comes with a 144Hz refresh rate, too.

 MSI GS65 improved the cooling functions on this model to help prevent any overheating issues — it’s very impressive just how much can be packed into such a slim laptop.
 The battery is rated for 8 hours, but again, this can vary considerably.
 Ports include Thunderbolt 2 and USB-A connections.